ibm-cloud-docs/openpages/iam_synch_users_groups.md

 ### Outcome in {{site.data.keyword.openpages_short}}
 {: #outcome1}

-If the group has users, it is created with the name and description you specified in {{site.data.keyword.Bluemix_notm}}.
+If the group has users, it is created with the name and description that you specified in {{site.data.keyword.Bluemix_notm}}.

 The group name is always prefixed by **Cloud IAM -** and is a subgroup under the **Workflow, Reporting and Others** group.
 Existing users that are added to the group in {{site.data.keyword.Bluemix_notm}} IAM are associated with the group in {{site.data.keyword.openpages_short}}.